Bayt-al-Hikmah/FastifyJs/Workshop2/Workshop2.md

 ### Form Handling with Validation and CSRF

 For robust form handling, we use Fastify’s JSON Schema for validation and `fastify-csrf-protection` for security, providing CSRF protection and declarative validation.
+####  CSRF protection
+CSRF (Cross-Site Request Forgery) is a type of web attack where a malicious site tricks a user’s browser into performing unwanted actions on another site where the user is authenticated.

+For example, if a user is logged into a banking site, a CSRF attack could make their browser unknowingly submit a request to transfer money without their consent.
+The attacker exploits the trust the site has in the user’s browser session.

+To defend against CSRF attacks, we use the ``@fastify/csrf-protection`` plugin.
+It generates a unique CSRF token for each session or form request.
+This token must be included in all POST, PUT, or DELETE requests.
+The server checks the token and rejects any request without a valid one, preventing malicious cross-site submissions.
 #### JSON Schema

 JSON Schema is a powerful standard for defining the structure and data types of JSON data.
 In the context of Fastify, it is used to validate incoming request data, such as form submissions, ensuring that the data meets specific criteria before processing.
 This declarative approach allows developers to define rules for data validation in a structured format, making it easier to enforce constraints and handle errors systematically.